sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 How much does it matter if you do not have a simple random sample?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay, so real world data collection tends not to involve nice simple
+Okay, so real-world data collection tends not to involve nice simple
 random samples.
 Does that matter?
 A little thought should make it clear
 to you that it *can* matter if your data are not a simple random sample.
 Just think about the difference between :numref:`fig-srs1` and